rtrelease/Jetson-Symbolics-Neuromorphics/GameOfLife.md

 When topic map maven and dev friend Jack Park first alerted me to [Ryjo's new simple CLIPS implemention](https://ryjo.codes/articles/conways-game-of-life-written-in-clips.html) of Conway's *Game of Life*, that blog's in-text code was copied and assemble-edited **ASAP**.

 After all, it just ***had*** to work on the AGX Orin with the latest version of CLIPS in the AI Lab Jetson software suite.
-And so many of our efforts had been directed at modeling and simulation, with ***cellular automata*** like *Life* being classical rule-based process models.
+And so many of our efforts had been directed at modeling and simulation, with ***cellular automata*** like *Life* being classical rule-based process models...

 Sure enough, it was a pretty straightforward task to make Life run from a CLIPS terminal command line (see image at bottom).

 Thanks Ryjo!
 And yet again, thanks Jack!

-Rather than carry on more about the significance of cellular automata like Conway's Game of Life in computational theory, rule-based processes, and instantiating *Turing machines*, links are provided below to some very well written references about the most important details.
+Rather than carry on too much more about the significance of cellular automata like Conway's Game of Life in computational theory, rule-based processes, and instantiating *Turing machines*, links are provided below to some very well written references about the most important details.

+Many devoted researchers and developers have contributed to growing community resources for these  dynamic 'a-life' models, such as glider-guns and pulsars.

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)